G&S Powersports opens doors in Missouri | Powersports Business

-Situated on the lot of a former Casey’s Genral Store, G&S held its “soft” grand opening, with plans for a fuller event in the spring.
+Situated on the lot of a former Casey’s Genral Store, G&S held its “soft” grand opening, with plans for a complete event in the spring.

-“We love the location as it offers great visibility on a major street in town along with a large display area for motorcycles and also a place for test rides,” said Shane Gooden, part-owner with business partner is David Slusher, who he met at church.
+“We love the location as it offers great visibility on a major street in town along with a large display area for motorcycles and also a place for test rides,” said Shane Gooden, part-owner with business partner is David Slusher.
+The two met at church.

-“Once it was purchased we had to jump through a ton of rejections from banks on financing the project until we located Bud Summers with Exchange Bank of

 “The biggest challenge for opening this location has been what I call 'COVID delays'...
 Delays in getting material to remodel the building, delays in getting supplies, signs, business cards, and delays in securing inventory,” said Gooden.
 “To overcome this we located a middle man distributor who buys in bulk directly from the manufacturers and he has helped up get inventory.
 To date we have purchased around 90 scooters, 45 four wheelers, 25 side by sides, and another 25 dirt bikes in the three months of operations.
 We are carrying inventory not many days at all before they sell.”